Anthony-Maxwell1/ScriptIt/README.md

 ## About
 ScriptIt is a new programming language developed solo by Anthony Maxwell.
 This is developed in python.
 ## Compatibility
-ScriptIt does not use any modules.
-It only requires `Python 3+` to be installed.
+ScriptIt only requires `Python 3+` to be installed.
 ## How can you use it?
 So far I have it set up to be able to do:
 - Answer mathematical equations (Including Paranthesis, Unary Operations, Binary Operations, Integers and Floats)